Check if a business has discriminated against you because you’re transgender

 If you’ve been discriminated against

-- check what type of discrimination it is - for example, harassment or victimisation
+- check what type of discrimination it is

 - check if you can get legal aid on GOV.UK - if you want to take legal action

 If a business has refused to serve you or made you feel unwelcome because you’re trans, you can: